RosyTucker/RosyTucker.github.io/_drafts/scala/2019-10-06-Pattern_matching.md

 The Switch Statement
 ====================

-So in order to understand pattern matching, and why it's more than just a *switch* statement, it's important to understand what a switch statement really is, and it's limitations.
+So in order to understand pattern matching, and why it is more than just a *switch* statement, we first need to understand what a switch statement really is, and the limitations.

 Here is a classic Java switch statement